Koha-Community/kohadocs/en/source/02_administration.rst

    Any HTML in this box will replace the above text below the log in box.No login instructions

+`OpacAdditionalStylesheet <#OpacAdditionalStylesheet>`__
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+Asks: Include the additional CSS stylesheet \_\_\_ to override specified settings from the default stylesheet.

+Description:

+-  The preference can look for stylesheets in the template directory for your OPAC language, for instance: /koha-tmpl/opac-tmpl/prog/en/css.
+   If you upload a custom file, opac-mystyles.css to this directory, you can specify it by entering opac-mystyles.css in your opaccolorstylesheet system preference.
+This adds your custom stylesheet as a linked stylesheet alongside the OPAC's default CSS files.
+This method is preferable because linked stylesheets are cached by the user's browser, meaning upon repeat visits to your site the user's browser will not have to re-download the stylesheet, instead using the copy in the browser's cache.

+-  If you would rather, you can upload your CSS to another server and enter the full URL pointing to it's location remember to begin the URL with http://

+    **Note**

+    Leave this field blank to disable it

+    **Note**

+    This file will add a linked CSS, not replace the existing default CSS.

 `OpacAddMastheadLibraryPulldown <#OpacAddMastheadLibraryPulldown>`__
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''